 Try before you buy: you’ll easily come across jaggery cake, a sweet, nutty treat designed to give you an energy boost.

 Zanzibar’s importance in the spice trade cannot be overestimated.
 To many it’s known simply as ‘Spice Island’ and today it continues to produce huge quantities of ginger, saffron, anise and pepper.
 At Darajani market, in the heart of historic Stone Town, you’ll find sellers offering these local spices by the sack load, making it the perfect place to stock up.
 If you want to cut a deal, avoid tourist shops and get ready to barter.

 Try before you buy: munch on dates sold on the edges of the market before braving the crowds.

 Dubai’s futuristic cityscape can feel alien to its Middle Eastern roots.
-Not so in its traditional spice souk, where produce from around the region is sold from overflowing baskets and plastic sacks.
+Not so in its traditional spice souq, where produce from around the region is sold from overflowing baskets and plastic sacks.
 The air here is pungent with the aromas of cloves, cumin, cardamom, turmeric, pepper, saffron and nutmeg.
-If you’re buying remember you’re expected to haggle rather than accept the first price you’re offered.
-The souk is open daily, so there’s no excuse not to visit.
+If you’re buying, remember you’re expected to haggle rather than accept the first price you’re offered.
+The souq is open daily, so there’s no excuse not to visit.

-Try before you buy: grab some lemon lamb tikka, flavoured with dried black limes from the souk.
+Try before you buy: grab some lemon lamb tikka, flavoured with dried black limes from the souq.